gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 The IETF reserves the right to refuse to publish Contributions that do not include the legends and notices required by the Legend Instructions.

-It is important to note that each Contributor grants the IETF Trust rights pursuant to this document and the policies described herein.
+It is important to note that each Contributor grants the IETF IPMC rights pursuant to this document and the policies described herein.
 The legends and notices included in certain written Contributions such as Internet-Drafts do not themselves convey any rights.
 They are simply